-Well done on doing your research into who is going to suit your individual needs best.
+Good on you for doing your research into finding the right dietitian for you.
 In the world where information is at our fingertips, it can be hard to discern what information, or which health professional, is suitable for you.
 And yet, this usually determines how much value you will get from their services.
 Here are several factors that are important when selecting a Dietitian.

 Dietitians in Australia have done 4-5 years at university and are governed by a national body, the Dietitians Association of Australia.
 A Dietitian who has completed this training and is keeping up to date with the latest information is commonly referred to as an Accredited Practising Dietitian or APD.